aceade/spamocalypse-infiltration/README.md

 ## Existing Mechanisms
 The core concept was, and still is, that the player has to stick to the shadows and move as quietly as possible.
 To this end, I spent some time trying to get sound and line-of-sight detection to work.
 Those have been documented in [DETECTION](./DETECTION.MD).
+Player-specific code is documented in [PLAYER](./PLAYER.md).

 ### NPC AI
 The enemy NPCs could be broken down into the following types: